Akuboja/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9. Give full access to owner, read and execute access to group, and write and execute access to other
 10. Copy the permission of olleh to hello
 11. Give executable permission to all subdirectories of the current directory for the owner, user group and other users
+12. Creat a dir and set the directory permission